 During the Ethiopian Prime Minister’s visit to Rwanda last year, there was mention of the need for the two countries to learn and share experiences.
 What are some of the avenues that can serve towards the goal?

+The two countries ought to learn from each other and have to put in place systems to increase the interactions of our people.
 The countries engage in quite a number of similar initiatives such as regional peace and security issues hence the need to exchange best practices.

 There are certain areas where they can learn from each other based on their levels of expertise.
 For instance, Ethiopia can learn from Rwanda’s agricultural practices while Rwanda can learn from Ethiopia’s Aviation sector.